 If your sample has poly(A) tails, use

---require-polya.
-This filters for FL reads that have a poly(A) tail with at least 20 base pairs and removes identified tail:
+This filters for FL reads that have a poly(A) tail with at least 20 base pairs.
+You can change the polyA length minimum with

 If you used more than one SMRT cells, merge all of your